LieselThuriot/TableStorage/README.md

 }
 ```

+Important: If you plan on using the default STJ serialization, or plan on using the source generated `JsonSerializerContext`, you need to make sure that the properties you want to serialize are defined on your partial class definition.
+This includes your partition and rowkey.
+If you do not do this, STJ will not serialize them.

 Place your tables on your TableContext.
 The sample below will create 2 tables in table storage, named Models1 and Models2.
 It will also create a blob container named BlobModels1 which is a set for Block blobs.
 BlobModels2 is a set for Append blobs.

 ```csharp